vega-studio/deltav/docs/intro.md

 - Basic Graphics Library (Shapes, Images, Text, Video)
 - Shader Simplification and Shader Module manager
 - Will not become a speed bump to your goals.
 This framework tries really hard to meet your processing demands for rendering LOADS of data and possibly even animating it.
 - Very modular to add functionality or convenience as your needs demands.
-Things you create will/should be VERY versatile and useable across projects.
+Things you create will/should be VERY versatile and usable across projects.
 - Speeds up custom GPU development so you can create optimal handling of your visuals with ease.

 DeltaV IS NOT a one stop solution to everything you hoped and dreamed of, but it WILL ENABLE you to achieve your dreams!